coder-lgtm/docker-k8s/README.md

 docker-machine start
 ```

-Connect to the Docker machine *TBD details*:
+Connect to the Docker machine *TBD what is docker-machine set to?*:
 ```
 docker-machine env eval $(docker-machine env)
 ```